BPM: Bullets Per Minute is Awe Interactive's First-Person, Action, Adventure, Music, and Shooter game with a release date in 2020.

 - Your gaming machine's IP address.

-How to locate your router's IP Address
+How to click the links to get to your router's IP Address

 How To Forward Ports